Billy McCarthy (boxer)

-For the Irish hurler, see Billy McCarthy.

 William Patrick "Billy" McCarthy (August 8, 1854 – October 28, 1931) was an English-born Australian professional boxer who was also known by the nicknames "Bluey" and "Professor", who competed from 1886 to 1901 and was the Australian middleweight boxing champion in 1891, after defeating Jim Hall.

 Early life and interest in boxing

 Billy McCarthy was born on August 8, 1854, in Poplar, London and is of Irish descent.
 When he was old enough, he assisted his father, who was a stevedore, in his business until the age of 21.
 It was then when he became a seaman aboard a sailing ship, and occasionally did four-round sparring sessions at Bill Richardson's Hotel in Shoreditch, and in India he won fights under the London Prize Ring Rules against Bill Pope, Tom Jenkins and Anthony Olsen.

 After eight years as a seaman he went back to stevedoring, of which he soon grew tired of, and took a ship to Australia where he arrived in Williamstown, Victoria in 1881.
 There he was employed in multiple ways such as road-making, harvesting and gold digging.
 He then made his way to Sydney where he was employed to clean the Brush Farm for more than a year and later worked as a hod carrier for several new buildings.
 He had also joined the gold rush in Parkes, New South Wales which in his own words "proved a duffer", and made him return to Sydney.